 Teens are exposed to new experiences every day that can cause emotional or behaviors issues.
 Our SAY program specifically helps parents and teens work through a variety of issues including those listed here.

 Bellefaire JCB SAY master’s level social workers and counselors are located in the schools where accessibility to students is the greatest.
-SAY provides prevention and early intervention services for high school students in the following school districts: Beachwood, Chagrin Falls, Cleveland Heights - University Heights, Orange, Mayfield, Shaker Heights and Solon.
+SAY provides prevention and early intervention services for high school and middle school students in the following school districts: Beachwood, Chagrin Falls, Cleveland Heights - University Heights, Orange, Mayfield, Shaker Heights and Solon.

 The SAY school-based team consults with teachers, school counselors and administrators on identifying students who may be at risk for abusing substances or have behavioral problems.
 SAY counselors conduct student groups on topics such as social skills development, substance abuse prevention, conflict resolution and grief and loss.
 Other components of the SAY program include: